OscarTHZhang/docker-airflow/README.md

 $cd test
 ```

+## Data-Script Mapping
+By inspecting the database dump, the following mappings can be used for finding the correct script for given .csv data
+* dairycomp -> event_data_ingest.py
+* tmrtracker, feedwatch -> feed_data_ingest.py
+* agsource - > agsource_data_ingest.py

 ## Todo
 Connect to the ingest csv file portal and AgDH database to test and imoprove the
 dag functionality.